 Here is an example of such a registration:

-The "searchLayout" element defines what layouts needs to be used when rendering the search document model: it will be in charge of displaying the search form.
-Since 5.5, this element accepts a "filterDisplayType" attribute.
-When set to "quick", it'll display a form showing only the first row of the layout, visible directly above the content view results.
+filterDisplayType attribute.
+When set to "quick", it will display a form showing only the first row of the layout, visible directly above the content view results.
 The whole filter form is then displayed in a popup.
 Otherwise, the default rendering is used, and the filter form is visible in a foldable box.

-Since 5.4.2, the "showFilterForm" element makes it possible to show this form above the content view results.
+showFilterForm element makes it possible to show this form above the content view results.

 The result layouts control the display of resulting documents.
 It states different kinds of rendering so that it's possible to switch between them.
 They also accept a title and an icon, useful for rendering.

-The layout configuration is stanadard and has to follow listing layouts configuration standards.
+The layout configuration is standard and has to follow listing layouts configuration standards.
 The layout template, as well as widgets displaying selection checkboxes, need to perform an Ajax selection of documents, and re-render the action buttons region.

-The "selectionList" element will be used to fill the document list with given name.
+selectionList element will be used to fill the document list with given name.

-Selection is done through ajax, so that selection is not lost when not performing any action thanks to this selection.
+Selection is done through Ajax, so that selection is not lost when not performing any action thanks to this selection.

-The "actions" element can be repeated any number of times: it states the actions category to use to display buttons applying to this table ("copy", "paste", "delete",...).
+actions element can be repeated any number of times: it states the actions category to use to display buttons applying to this table ("copy", "paste", "delete",...).
 Each

-These actions will be displayed under the table in default templates, and will be re-rendered when selecting an item of the table so that they are enabled or disabled. this is performed using adequate filters, performing checks on selected items.
+These actions will be displayed under the table in default templates, and will be re-rendered when selecting an item of the table so that they are enabled or disabled.
+This is performed using adequate filters, performing checks on selected items.

-The "searchDocument" element can be filled on a content view using an EL expression: it will be used as the search document model.
+searchDocument element can be filled on a content view using an EL expression: it will be used as the search document model.
 Otherwise, a bare document will be generated from the document type.

-The "resultColumns" element can be filled on a content view using an EL expression: it will be used to resolve the list of selected columns for the current result layout.
+resultColumns element can be filled on a content view using an EL expression: it will be used to resolve the list of selected columns for the current result layout.
 If several result layouts are defined, they should be configured so that their rows are always selected in case the selected column names do not match theirs.

 Additional rendering information can also be set, to be used by templates when rendering the content view:

-The element "showTitle" is available since version 5.4.2.
-It can be used to define a title for the content view, without displaying it on the default rendering.
+showTitle can be used to define a title for the content view, without displaying it on the default rendering.
 It can also be used when exporting the content view in CSV format, for instance.

 translateEmptySentence are used to display the message stating that there are no elements in the content view.

-The elements "showPageSizeSelector" and "showRefreshCommand" are available since version 5.4.2.
-They are used to control the display of the page size selector, and of the "refresh current page" button.
+showRefreshCommand are used to control the display of the page size selector, and of the "refresh current page" button.
 They both default to true.

-The "cacheKey" element, if filled, will make it possible to keep content views in cache in the current conversation.
+cacheKey element, if filled, will make it possible to keep content views in cache in the current conversation.
 It accepts EL expressions, but a static cache key can be used to cache only one instance.

-The "cacheSize" element is useful to use a queue of cached instances.
+cacheSize element is useful to use a queue of cached instances.
 In the example, 10 instances of content views with a different cache key will be kept in cache.
 When the 11th entry, with a new cache key, is generated, the first content view put in the cache will be removed, and will need to be re-generated again.
 This cache configuration will make it possible to navigate to 10 different folderish document pages, and keep the current page, the current sort information, and current result layout.

-When caching only one instance, setting the "cacheSize" element to more than "1" is useless.
+cacheSize element to more than "1" is useless.
 Caching only one instance can be useful when several features need to retrieve information from the same content view.

 If a cache key is given, but no cache size is set, "5" will be used by default.
 Using "0" means no caching at all (and the cache key will be ignored).

-Caching is done by a Seam component named "contentViewActions".
+contentViewActions.
 Although the cache key, cache size and events configurations handle the most common use cases, it is sometimes useful to call this bean methods directly when forcing a refresh.

 Refresh will keep current settings, and will force the query to be done again.
 Reset will delete content views completely from the cache, and force complete re-generation of the content view, its provider, and the search document model if set.